demidovd98/image_captioning_with_SSL/README.md

-# Image Captioning With Self-Supervised Learning Visual Feature Extraction
+# Image Captioning with Self-Supervised Learning Feature Extraction
-A problem of generating a textual description for a given image using self-supervised learned (SSL) approaches as a pre-text task is considered in this work.
+A problem of generating a textual description for a given image with using self-supervised learned approaches (SimCLR and Jigsaw Puzzle solving) as a pre-text task is considered in this work.

 # Sample Output of Models: